Jared Spool, an expert on the subjects of usability, software, design, and research, once said on the subject of usability in software design:

 You need an external intervention to break this cycle.
 It won’t correct on its own, and certainly not by speaking more.

-How do you know which words you mispronounce?
+How to identify words you routinely mispronounce?

 1. Listen to experts

 When I say ‘experts’, I mean proficient speakers who are less likely to make pronunciation mistakes – news anchors, professional speakers, and native speakers to name few.
 They’re almost always spot on in their pronunciation.
 I say almost always, because they too can slip on pronunciation sometimes, but for most practical purposes they’re fine guiding light.

 When listening to them, pay attention to words that sound strange… strange because you pronounce the very same words differently.
 You don’t really need to strain your ears to spot such words.
 You just need to be attentive.
 It can put your English Language skills on fast track.

 Keep noting such words you come across when listening to experts.
 Besides throwing up words you mispronounce, listening, through repeated exposure, will also reinforce pronunciations you corrected in the past.

 (Caveat: on few occasions, the pronunciation will sound different because the speaker may be using American pronunciation whereas you may be used to British pronunciation.
 However, you don’t need to bother on this count because, in practice, you’ll encounter very few such words.)